Coronavirus in Kuwait: What we know so far

 Precautions

-Kuwait will halt all commercial flights to and from the Gulf Arab state starting March 13 and until further notice, with the exception of cargo flights.
+Kuwait halted all commercial flights to and from the Gulf Arab state starting March 13 and until further notice, with the exception of cargo flights.
 Authorities also announced a public holiday in the country from March 12 to March 26, with work resuming on March 29, while entities providing vital services will remain open.
-Meanwhile, People are banned from going to restaurants and cafes, including those inside malls until further notice.
+The government decided to close all shopping malls, beauty salons and barber shops as part of its measures to prevent the spread of the coronavirus.
+The government also allowed restaurants to host a maximum of five people at a time and in case there are lines, the distance must be at least one meter between people.

 State departments have been on high alert to take precautions against the potential spread of the virus.
 The Ministry of Commerce and Industry has taken measures to make sure that facial masks, hand sanitizers and other goods remain accessible to the public.
 Meanwhile, the Ministry of Education has suspended classes for March at all public and private schools (for both students and teaching staffs); first from March 1 to March 12, and later extended it until March 29.
 In the meantime, the Civil Service Commission suspended the biometric fingerprint system for staff attendance until further notice.